MarcoSchapira/Nebula--Legal-Documents/EULA.md

 The App is for **educational and simulation purposes only** and does not provide financial, investment, or trading advice.
 No feature, result, or signal within the App guarantees any specific financial outcome.
 All trading decisions made based on simulated data, strategy backtesting, or generated signals are entirely at your own risk.

+This App is not a trading platform, brokerage service, or financial advisor and is not intended for real-world investment decisions.

 ---